BE-Webdesign/wp-graphql-docs/contributing.md

 ### Documentation

-Inline documentation is great and should be used.
-Especially when tricky things are going on in the code that someone may be unfamiliar with.
-They can also be used to describe the intent of the code and document any decisions being made.
+Inline documentation is great.
+Please use it when tricky things are going on in the code that someone may be unfamiliar with.
+Inline documentation to describe the intent of the code and document any decisions.

 For project level documentation, use the [`gh-pages` branch of the WP GraphQL repository](https://github.com/BE-Webdesign/wp-graphql/tree/gh-pages).